peerend/CD_Ruby_OO/README.md

 CD Organizer
 ===============

-The CD organizer lets the user enter a CD, search by album or artist, list CD's and search CDs.
+The CD Organizer allows users to input CDs by artist and album title.
+Users may edit artists, search by artist, and list their albums.

+Author: Dylan Peerenboom